aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/eps-metadata-management/modify-eps-metadata-add-array-items/_index.md

 // ExEnd:4
 ```

-Retrieve the XMP metadata from the EPS file.
-If the EPS file lacks XMP metadata, a new one is created with values from PS metadata comments.
+### Step 4: save eps file with changed xmp metadata

-## Step 3: Change XMP metadata values
+`Save()` writes the modified XMP packet back into the EPS file while preserving the original PostScript content.
+Provide the output path to create a new file or overwrite the source.

 ```csharp
 // ExStart:5